 This series of books raises doubts as to whether conventional wisdom regarding the Watergate scandal is factually correct.
 Interestingly, most were not written by Republican stalwarts, but by authors and journalists who identified disturbing discrepancies.
 [Arranged by date of publication]

 Higgins, George V. The Friends of Richard Nixon.
 (Boston: Little, Brown and Company, 1975).
-Higgins is a former federal prosecutor who first wrote about the complete lack of due process at the Watergate trials.
+Higgins is a former federal prosecutor who first wrote about the complete lack of due process provided to defendants during the Watergate trials.

 Thompson, Fred D. At That Point In Time, The Inside Story of the Senate Watergate Committee.
 (New York: The New York Times Book Company, 1975).
 Thompson was minority counsel to the Ervin Committee.
 His book is replete with numerous stories of how Republican efforts to pursue alternative investigations were thwarted by the Democratic majority.